Overview

 Didactics

-Grand Rounds: This weekly conference, offered through the Education Institute, allows Visiting Professors and Guest Lecturers to speak as experts in their field to enhance the educational experience of our trainees.
+Grand Rounds: Visiting Professors and Guest Lecturers offered through the Education Institute are invited to speak as experts in their field to enhance educational experience of trainees at Cleveland Clinic.

-Board Review: Fellows in their 3rd year of training are provided financial support to attend a week long board review course.
-Support includes registration, travel, lodging and meal allowance.
+Board Review: Fellows in their final year of training are provided financial support to attend a weeklong intensive board review course.

 Career Development